 Another crucial part is made by the roaster

-He has to roast the coffee beans to enhance sweetness and acidity.
+He has to roast the beans to enhance sweetness and acidity.
 It’s not an easy task as if he roasts too light, the coffee is going to be too much acidic overwhelming the sweetness.

 On the other hand, roasting too dark give to the coffee a smokey and charcoal taste and all the complexity is going to vanish.
-Please just bear in mind that a dark roast profile is sometimes made to mask all the defects such as rubber or any sort of vegetative notes or the taste that come out from poor quality coffee beans such as wood or leather.
+Please just bear in mind that a dark roast profile is sometimes made to mask all the defects such as rubber or any sort of vegetative notes or the taste that comes out from poor quality beans such as wood or leather.

-So, a balance between light and dark is recommended; nowadays speciality coffee roasters tend to roast their coffee beans with a medium-to-light profile, thinking it’s the best way to highlight their complexity.
+So, a balance between light and dark is recommended; nowadays speciality coffee roasters tend to roast their beans with a medium-to-light profile, thinking it’s the best way to highlight their complexity.

 Keep in mind that the roasters choose a roast profile that they think it suits better for the area in which they operate.

-Also, the roast profile may be different between the coffee they use in their coffee shop and the coffee they sell abroad (different countries usually have different coffee cultures; for instance, people of Scandinavian countries prefer their coffee to be roasted with light or medium-to-light roast profile rather than Italian people that tend to prefer a medium-to-dark roast profile).
+Also, the roast profile may be different between the coffee they serve in their coffee shop and the coffee they sell abroad (different countries usually have different coffee cultures; for instance, people of Scandinavian countries prefer their coffee to be roasted with light or medium-to-light roast profile rather than Italian people that tend to prefer a medium-to-dark roast profile).